Scientific content of paper

 Format of Abstract

-Abstracts should not exceed 250 words and should be typewritten in the space provided.
+Abstracts should not exceed 250 words and should be typewritten in the spaces provided on the online form.
 Please ensure that all sections of the forms are completed, and all questions are answered.
-Incomplete forms will not be accepted.
+Incomplete forms or incorrectly completed forms will not be accepted.

 Scheme of work